bhdone/timelord/README.md

 # Timelord

 Provide a way to run vdf calculator on a single machine or in a docker container.

-It should helps miner to get time proofs more easily under Windows.
+## System requirements

+You can run timelord under these operation system, we highly recommend you to run your own timelord to obtain time proofs.

+* Linux/macOS - Native/Docker

+* Windows - Docker

 ## Installation